courtcraw/mesadu_wdbinaries/docs/lab3.md

 ## Task 0.
 Project Setup
 Make a clean copy of your directory from Lab 2 then copy over the binary_history file generated in Lab 1.
+If you didn't complete the lab for any reason, you may instead download the Lab 2 solutions from the [github repo](https://github.com/courtcraw/mesadu_wdbinaries).

 ## Task 1.
 Writing the interpolation Code